harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ::

 ::checkbox
-If you need state management, migrate to [Pinia](https://pinia.vuejs.org/ssr/nuxt.html#nuxt-2-without-bridge) or Vuex 4
+Otherwise, migrate to Pinia or Vuex 4
 #tip
-If you're using Vuex 3, you will need to upgrade your state management, as Vue 3 does not support it.

-Pinia is the recommended state management solution for Nuxt 3, but you can use [Vuex 4](https://vuex.vuejs.org/guide/migrating-to-4-0-from-3-x.html) if you prefer.
+[Pinia](https://pinia.vuejs.org/ssr/nuxt.html#nuxt-2-without-bridge) is the recommended state management solution for Nuxt 3, but you can use [Vuex 4](https://vuex.vuejs.org/guide/migrating-to-4-0-from-3-x.html) if you prefer.
 ::

 ### 4. Components